particuleio/teks/README.md

 ### Enforced security

+* Encryption by default for root volume on instances with Custom KMS Key
+* AWS EBS CSI volumes encrypted by default with Custom KMS Key
 * No IAM credentials on instances, everything is enforced with [IRSA](https://aws.amazon.com/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/).
 * Each addons is deployed in it's own namespace with sensible default network policies.
 * Calico Tigera Operator for network policy.